Course Name: Bethpage State Park Golf Course – Red Course

 The par 4 11th is another very solid dogleg right.
 At 410 yards, this hole features tall trees that hang over the right side of the fairway.
 I remember my ball being in the fairway by about a yard on the right hand side and being more or less blocked out from this green.
 The green itself is guarded by a large bunker on the right and dunes on the left.
 The 12th hole was my favorite par 3 on the course.
 At over 200 yards, this greens is well-guarded.
 The 13th hole is to many the best design on the course.
 At 400 yards, this straightaway par 4 features a double fairway split by a giant bunkering complex about 230 yards right in the middle of the fairway.
 The left fairway is narrower and harder to hit but offers a much better angle than the right side, which gives you a blind approach shot.
 The long par 4 14th reminded me of the similar design to the 9th.
 You must carry the bunker complexes on the left side on this dogleg left in order to have a chance at par.

 Verdict: Every serious golfer should try their hand at Bethpage Black, but given the difficulty getting on, Bethpage Red should not be seen as a consolation prize.
-The design of Bethpage Red is pure Tillinghast and rivals any course I’ve played.
+This is another pure Tillinghast design and a far better option for mid-to-high handicappers.